pauljonescodes/Rutgers-University-Notes/Philosophy/Social and Political Philosophy.md

     -   a "secondary principle" of morality that is grounded in the first principle of morality

--   (II) Mill's principle of the liberty of expression: "a speaker or a writer has an absolute moral right to absolute freedom of expression."
+-   1. Mill's principle of the liberty of expression: "a speaker or a writer has an absolute moral right to absolute freedom of expression."